lukleh/mcp-read-only-sql/README.md

 - `connection_name` (required): Identifier returned by list_connections
 - `query` (required): SQL text that must remain read-only
 - `server` (optional): Hostname to target a specific server.
 If not provided, uses the first server in the connection's list.
 - `file_path` (optional): When provided, results are written to this path (parents created if needed) and the tool returns the absolute path string instead of TSV content.
 The file must not already exist; if it does, the tool returns an error instead of overwriting.
+The result-size limit is skipped when saving to a file so the full output is streamed to disk.

 **Returns:** Tab-separated text (TSV) with a header row followed by data rows.
 The structured MCP payload mirrors the same TSV string.
 If results exceed `max_result_bytes`, a trailing notice indicates truncation.
-When `file_path` is supplied, the returned value is the absolute path of the written file and the tool refuses to overwrite existing files.
+When `file_path` is supplied, the returned value is the absolute path of the written file, the tool refuses to overwrite existing files, and result-size truncation is not applied (full result is written).

 ### `list_connections`
 List all available database connections.